bitcoindevkit/bitcoindevkit.org/docs/_blog/hello-world.md

 ## Introduction

 This article should serve as a "getting started" guide for developers who are considering integrating BDK in their projects: it tries to introduce the reader to the basic concepts behind the library and some of its modules and components that can be used to build a very simple functioning Bitcoin wallet.
-All the information written in this article are valid for the current `master` git branch and `bdk = 0.12.0`.
+All the information written in this article are valid for `bdk = 0.12.0`.

+NOTE: See the ["Hello World"](/tutorials/hello-world/) tutorial for a version of this post updated to work with the latest BDK version.

 ## Design Goals